Binamin-hussein100/Gallery/README.md

 * View different photos that interest me.
 * Click on a single photo to expand it and also view the details of the photo.
 The photo details must appear on a modal within      the same route as the main page.
-* Search for different categories of photos. (ie. Travel, Food)
+* Search for different categories of photos. (ie. Sports, Food)
 * View photos based on the location they were taken.
-* Copy a link to the photo to share with my friends.

 ## Bugs